CBD Oil for Dogs with Arthritis: Can Cannabis Oil Help With Canine’s Joint Pain? (2023)

 For example, if your dog weighs 5 pounds, a dose of 2.5 mg should be a good starting point.
 You can test the dosage for a week and assess the effects.
 If you don’t see any improvement in your dog’s symptoms, increase the dose by another 2.5 mg — reassessing the results after another week.

-You’ll know you found the correct dose when you see your dog running faster, jumping higher, and being in a better mood.
+You’ll know you found the correct dose for your dogs when you see them running faster, jumping higher, and being in a better mood.

 Again, remember that every dog is different, and even smaller dogs may need higher doses due to the severity of their arthritis pain.